-The use of a NOAC combined with an antiplatelet agent has recently been studied in the secondary prevention of CV events, including stroke, in patients with chronic CV disease.27 The COMPASS trial demonstrated that the combination of rivaroxaban 2.5 mg bid plus aspirin, but not rivaroxaban 5 mg bid alone, was more effective than aspirin alone in reducing the risk of MACE, defined as CV death, stroke or MI.27 Rivaroxaban 2.5 mg bid plus aspirin was associated with a relative risk reduction of MACE of 24% versus aspirin alone (HR 0.76, 95% CI: 0.66–0.86; p<0.001), whereas monotherapy with rivaroxaban 5 mg bid did not significantly reduce MACE compared with aspirin (HR 0.90, 95% CI: 0.79–1.03; p=0.12).27 While the rate of major bleeding was higher with the combination therapy than with aspirin alone, there was no difference in the rates of fatal bleeding or ICH between the two groups.27 Interestingly, the outcome of MACE was driven by a 42% reduction in the risk of stroke, corresponding to a (HR 0.58, 95% CI: 0.44–0.76; p<0.0001; Fig. 6B).27 A recent subanalysis of the COMPASS data showed that this reduction was consistent in patients at high risk of stroke, such as those with a previous stroke or those with diabetes.122 This analysis further demonstrated that the beneficial effect of rivaroxaban 2.5 mg bid plus aspirin in stroke prevention was primarily driven by a 49% relative risk reduction in ischaemic stroke (HR 0.51, 95% CI: 0.38–0.69; p<0.0001), which was partially offset by a non-significant increase in haemorrhagic stroke.122 A secondary analysis of the COMPASS trial investigating the effect of the combination therapy on different subtypes of ischaemic stroke, showed that rivaroxaban 2.5 mg bid plus aspirin was associated with a significant reduction in cardioembolic stroke (HR 0.40, 95% CI: 0.20–0.78; p=0.005) and ESUS (HR 0.30, 95% CI: 0.12–0.74; p=0.006) compared with aspirin alone.123 No significant reductions were observed in patients with other subtypes of ischaemic stroke.123 Based on these findings, it is likely that this, and other anticoagulant–antiplatelet combination therapies, will be investigated in randomized controlled trials in patients with ESUS and those with ESUS and atherosclerosis in the near future.
+The use of a NOAC combined with an antiplatelet agent has recently been studied in the secondary prevention of CV events, including stroke, in patients with chronic CV disease.27 The COMPASS trial in patients with atherosclerotic vascular disease demonstrated that the combination of rivaroxaban 2.5 mg bid plus aspirin, but not rivaroxaban 5 mg bid alone, was more effective than aspirin alone in reducing the risk of MACE, defined as CV death, stroke or MI.27 Rivaroxaban 2.5 mg bid plus aspirin was associated with a relative risk reduction of MACE of 24% versus aspirin alone (HR 0.76, 95% CI: 0.66–0.86; p<0.001) and an absolute risk reduction of 1.3%, corresponding to a number needed to treat of 77.
+In contrast, monotherapy with rivaroxaban 5 mg bid did not significantly reduce MACE compared with aspirin (HR 0.90, 95% CI: 0.79–1.03; p=0.12).27 While the rate of major bleeding was higher with the combination therapy than with aspirin alone, there was no difference in the rates of fatal bleeding or ICH between the two groups.27 Interestingly, the outcome of MACE was driven by a 42% reduction in the risk of stroke and an absolute risk reduction of 0.7%, corresponding to a number needed to treat of 143 (HR 0.58, 95% CI: 0.44–0.76; p<0.0001; Fig. 6B).27 A recent subanalysis of the COMPASS data showed that this reduction was consistent in patients with coronary artery disease or peripheral artery disease at high risk of stroke, such as those with a previous stroke or those with diabetes.122 This analysis further demonstrated that the beneficial effect of rivaroxaban 2.5 mg bid plus aspirin in stroke prevention was primarily driven by a 49% relative risk reduction in ischaemic stroke (HR 0.51, 95% CI: 0.38–0.69; p<0.0001), which was partially offset by a non-significant increase in haemorrhagic stroke.122 A secondary analysis of the COMPASS trial investigating the effect of the combination therapy on different subtypes of ischaemic stroke, showed that rivaroxaban 2.5 mg bid plus aspirin was associated with a significant reduction in cardioembolic stroke (HR 0.40, 95% CI: 0.20–0.78; p=0.005) and ESUS (HR 0.30, 95% CI: 0.12–0.74; p=0.006) compared with aspirin alone.123 No significant reductions were observed in patients with other subtypes of ischaemic stroke.123 Based on these findings, it is likely that this, and other anticoagulant–antiplatelet combination therapies, will be investigated in randomized controlled trials in patients with ESUS and those with ESUS and atherosclerosis in the near future.

-Patients with heart failure (HF) and also have an increased risk of stroke compared with the general population.124,125 In COMMANDER HF, rivaroxaban 2.5 mg bid added to antiplatelet therapy and standard HF therapy did not reduce the composite of death, stroke or MI compared with placebo in patients with HF and reduced ejection fraction, coronary artery disease, and without AF; however, this combination seemed to reduce the risk of stroke alone.126 A post hoc analysis of COMMANDER HF confirmedthat the addition of rivaroxaban 2.5 mg bid to background antiplatelet therapy reduced the risk of all-cause stroke or transient ischaemic attack compared with placebo by 32% (HR 0.68, 95% CI: 0.49–0.94; p=0.02).127
+Stroke survivors with heart failure or patients with heart failure and AF with or without sinus rhythm also have an increased risk of stroke compared with the general population.124,125 In COMMANDER HF, rivaroxaban 2.5 mg bid added to antiplatelet therapy and standard heart failure therapy did not reduce the composite of death, stroke or MI compared with placebo in patients with heart failure and reduced ejection fraction, coronary artery disease, and without AF; however, this combination seemed to reduce the risk of stroke alone.126 A post hoc analysis of COMMANDER HF demonstrated that the addition of rivaroxaban 2.5 mg bid to background antiplatelet therapy reduced the risk of all-cause stroke or transient ischaemic attack compared with placebo by 32% (HR 0.68, 95% CI: 0.49–0.94; p=0.02).127